jdesbonnet/RCWL-0516/README.md

  * [Thomas Peng Pan](http://www.mobile-chinese.com/blog/) for help with translation of the Chinese text on the schematic.

-## Other links, articles and contributions
+## Other videos, articles, links etc

 From: Roger Clarke ( https://github.com/rogerclarkmelbourne )